 This podcast was inspired by a PAX East 2014 panel I moderated, “Sex, Sexy & Sexism: Fixing Gender Inequality in Gaming“, featuring Susan Arendt, Brianna Wu, Tifa Robles, and Duane de Four.
 That panel was in turn inspired by Anita Sarkeesian’s Kickstarter for Tropes vs. Women in Video Games, which I backed.

 About the Host

 I’m Ken Gagne, Polygamer‘s straight, white, cisgender, male host.
 Over the course of these interviews, I hope to diminish my ignorance of other people’s experiences and gain a better understanding of what it means to be a gamer in the 21st century.

 I bring years of podcasting experience to Polygamer, having been the producer of the Computerworld Editor’s Note, founder and host of MS Challenge Talk, and founder and co-host of Open Apple.
-I am also currently the host of IndieSider and publisher of The Pubcast, and a recurring guest of the Retro Computing Roundtable.
+I am also currently the co-host of Transporter Lock, publisher of The Pubcast, and occasional guest of the Retro Computing Roundtable.

 Polygamer is an independent publication that is not affiliated with Polygamer.com, Less Than or Equal, Open Apple, the Retro Computing Roundtable, the Polygamerous podcast, my employers, or any other organization.
 The views and opinions expressed on this show are solely those of the hosts and guests and do not necessarily reflect those of their colleagues or employers.